CumulusNetworks/docs/content/version/cumulus-linux-35/Installation-Management/Upgrading-Cumulus-Linux.md

 goes wrong with the upgrade, or you need to revert to the earlier version, you can roll back to the snapshot.

-## Caveats When Migrating Configuration Files Between Cumulus Linux 2.5.z and 3.0 and Later</span>
+## Caveats When Migrating Configuration Files Between Cumulus Linux 2.5.z and 3.0 and Later

 Generally, the configuration files in Cumulus Linux 2.5.z should be able to migrate to version 3.0 or later without any problems, but there are